 - B. The K List (source specific).
 This list includes certain wastes from specific industries, such as petroleum refining, coking, or pesticide manufacturing.
 Wastes included on the K list can be found in 40 CFR 261.32.
 While this list is rarely encountered at WVU, industrial samples received to conduct research, may have been listed at their point of origin.
 Contact EHS immediately if you believe your research may involve this type of waste.
 Wastes found on the K-list can be found in 40 CFR 261.32 (Examples: spent potliners from primary aluminum reduction, process residues from the recovery of coal tar) - C. The P List and U List (discarded commercial chemical products).
 These lists include specific commercial chemical products in an unused or technically pure form.
 Some chemicals, pesticides, and pharmaceutical products are hazardous waste when discarded.
-Wastes found on the P-list and U-list can be found in 40 CFR 261.33 (Examples: acetone, arsenic trioxide, chloroform, nicotine, warfarin)
+Wastes found on the P-list and U-list can be found in 40 CFR 261.33 (Examples: acetone, arsenic trioxide, chloroform, nicotine, warfarin).
+Refer to Section 5.2.9 of this procedure for more information on P-Listed waste.

 If the waste is identified as a hazardous waste, each container shall bear the words "Hazardous Waste".
 A hazard identifier must also be marked on the container from these options: Ignitable, Corrosive, Reactive, or Toxic.
 Oxidizers are considered Ignitable and should be written as "Oxidizer (Ignitable)".
 Containers must be clearly labeled with the chemical name (no abbreviations) and concentration, if known.
-When using a container which differs from the original chemical to collect waste, always obliterate the original label to avoid confusion, then relabel as hazardous waste and list the contents.
-Unused chemical reagents in original containers with intact labels that are deemed waste still need to be labeled Hazardous Waste and marked with a hazard identifier word.
-Do not use chemical formulas, chemical symbols, chemical equations or abbreviations.
+When using a container which differs from the original chemical to collect waste, always obliterate the original label to avoid confusion, then re-label as hazardous waste and list the contents.
+Unused chemical reagents in original containers with intact labels that are deemed waste still need to be labeled hazardous waste and marked with a hazard identifier word.
+Do not use chemical formulas, chemical symbols, chemical equations, or abbreviations.